Egress Gateways

 This section shows you how to create a

-Kubernetes network policy to prevent
+Kubernetes network policy9 to prevent

 bypassing of the egress gateway.
 To test the network policy, you create a namespace, test-egress